tethysplatform/tethys/docs/contribute/code.rst

 Getting Started Tutorial
 ========================

-Use this step-by-step guide to to guide you through the process of contributing to the Tethys Platform.
+Use this step-by-step guide to guide you through the process of contributing to the Tethys Platform.
 It covers essential topics and initial steps to get you up and running quickly.

 .. toctree::
    :maxdepth: 1